UCLA-VAST/AutoDSE/README.md

 ds_generator [-I<include dir>] <kernel file>
 ````

+The generated file will start with `rose_merlin`.
+If you want to use this file in the DSE process, replace your kernel file with it and proceed to the next part.

 #### Design Space Explorer
 If you already have defined your design space and augmented the code with the candidate pragmas (either using AutoDSE or writing your own files) and only want to run the explorer, run the following command:
 ````bash
 dse <project dir> <working dir> <config file> <fast|accurate> [<database file>]
 ````
 The `fast` mode performs DSE based on the HLS synthesis.
-The `accurate` mode additionally generates this bitstream and outputs the best HLS design.
+The `accurate` mode additionally generates the bitstream and outputs the best HLS design.

 ## Citation
 If you find any of the ideas/codes useful for your research, please cite our paper: